SmBe19/LD38/assetcreation/LD38Monologue.md

 > Highlight resources at top of screen

-Our next priority is to look after our electricity production.
+Our next priority is to look after the electricity production.
 We need to construct two solar panels so we have enough power to run this thing.
 It might be useful to build some empty modules first so we have space for the panels.

 > Solar panels and empty modules are highlighted and enabled in building list.